dozmorovlab/UO_project_2021/01_create_hic_files/README.md

 ## Introduction

 The spatial organization of chromosomes can be stored in HiC matrices.
 These are binary, sparse matrices that contain contact counts between chromatin regions.
-These We create these files using Juicer, a toolset that is created by the ![Aiden Lab] (http://aidenlab.org/), which requires unaligned fastq files from Hi-C Experiments.
+These We create these files using Juicer, a toolset that is created by the [Aiden Lab] (http://aidenlab.org/), which requires unaligned fastq files from Hi-C Experiments.

 We generate Hi-C files from valid read pairs that had technical duplicates removed (ie. PCR duplicates).
 Prior to creating the HiC files, the minimum resolution can be calculated using a script included in Juicer (```${JUICER}/misc/calculate_map_resolution.sh```), which will identify the bin size need for 80% of bins to contain > 1000 contact counts.
 This resolution calculation is important because: